MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Actions/Invoke-MgDeviceManagementDeviceConfigurationAssignedAccessMultiModeProfile.md

   - `[StartMenuLayoutXml <Byte[]>]`: Allows admins to override the default Start layout and prevents the user from changing it.
 The layout is modified by specifying an XML file based on a layout modification schema.
 XML needs to be in Binary format.
   - `[UserAccounts <String[]>]`: The user accounts that will be locked to this kiosk configuration.

-BODYPARAMETER `<IPathsJifkymDevicemanagementDeviceconfigurationsDeviceconfigurationIdMicrosoftGraphAssignedaccessmultimodeprofilesPostRequestbodyContentApplicationJsonSchema>`: .
+`BODYPARAMETER <IPathsJifkymDevicemanagementDeviceconfigurationsDeviceconfigurationIdMicrosoftGraphAssignedaccessmultimodeprofilesPostRequestbodyContentApplicationJsonSchema>`: .
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[AssignedAccessMultiModeProfiles <IMicrosoftGraphWindowsAssignedAccessProfile[]>]`:
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[AppUserModelIds <String[]>]`: These are the only Windows Store Apps that will be available to launch from the Start menu.
     - `[DesktopAppPaths <String[]>]`: These are the paths of the Desktop Apps that will be available on the Start menu and the only apps the user will be able to launch.
     - `[ProfileName <String>]`: This is a friendly name used to identify a group of applications, the layout of these apps on the start menu and the users to whom this kiosk configuration is assigned.